Sevilla, Aracena, Sanlúcar de Barrameda & Cádiz

 Lunch at Casa Bigote

-Transfer back to Cádiz
+Transfer to Cádiz

 Dinner at Almanaque Casa de Comidas